Comment on page

 - 3.Answer a short questionnaire about your background and our processes.

-In writing your report (and providing ratings), please consider the following:
+In writing your report, please consider the following:

 For the most part, this is like a 'standard journal review', but we have some particular priorities.
 See Category explanations: what you are rating for guidance.
 For example, we would like to prioritize impact and robustness over cleverness.